 Description

 This West African peanut stew is nutty, savory and spicy.
-In short, delicious!
+Simmered, warming comfort food in under an hour from start to finish.

 Ingredients